-- “Body Breaks”: Body Breaks are daily videos that are curriculum aligned for each year from Prep to Year 6.
-They are 90 second to 3 minute activity breaks, delivered by role models and followed by a motivational tip relating to fitness, health and wellbeing.
-Body Breaks contribute to increasing the daily physical activity of students and there is extensive research evidence that a brief physical activity break helps students stay on task and learn more effectively.
+- Body Sets, 90 second to 3 minute activity breaks, delivered by role models and followed by a motivational tip relating to fitness, health and wellbeing.
+Body Sets are free daily videos delivered to teachers via email each morning.
+Curriculum aligned for each year from Prep to Year 6, Body Sets contribute to increasing the daily physical activity of students and there is extensive research evidence that a brief physical activity break helps students stay on task and learn more effectively.
 Sign up to our Body Sets waitlist here…

 This short video explains what Champion Life is all about!